 VILKAVISKIS

-a small town in Southern Lithuania
+A small town in Southern Lithuania

 Where the Jewish Community is no more